Why Journalism Need a Therapist

 The major differences between Social Norm and his Normy friends are their political affiliations: the Right and the Wrong.
 Dinner parties get weird.
 Some therapists have tried using neuroscience to explain the difference between Right and Wrong but so far, no luck getting a conclusive diagnosis about fear responses in the DSM, probably because the board is made up of people from both sides and they don’t want to get kicked out for having a tiny amygdala.

 Mine’s huge! *eye roll* Yea, we know Bob.
 You tried killing Karen’s KitKat cause you thought it was a spider.
-Then we have to listen to Bob talk about the dangers of snacking for nine hours but tomorrow when policy reform comes up Bob is suddenly a huge fan of vending machines in every school.
+Then we have to listen to Bob talk about the dangers of snacking for nine hours but tomorrow, when policy reform comes up, Bob is suddenly a huge fan of vending machines in every school cause Bob’s stocks are all in fast food and insulin.
 Poor Bob.

 In fairness, both fields also have a commendable list of strengths and achievements.
 But, we know it’s hard to stop talking about all the problems.
 We might miss something to worry about.
 We might miss something that could save our lives.